survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ## Configuring Hot Module Replacement with React

 Hot module replacement was one of the initial selling points of webpack and React.
-It relies on a solution known as [react-hot-loader](https://www.npmjs.com/package/react-hot-loader).
-The simplest way to enable it is to use a now deprecated Babel preset known as [babel-preset-react-hmre](https://www.npmjs.com/package/babel-preset-react-hmre).
+It relies on the [react-hot-loader](https://www.npmjs.com/package/react-hot-loader) package.
+The simplest way to enable it is to use a now deprecated [babel-preset-react-hmre](https://www.npmjs.com/package/babel-preset-react-hmre).
 It works still, but there's another way.

 At the time of writing *react-hot-loader* version 3 is in beta.
 The setup is more complicated than using a preset, but this is the way to go at the moment.
 It requires changes to three places: Babel configuration, webpack configuration, and application.
 I'll cover these next.